giellalt/lang-smj/docs/nouns-affixes.md

 * *båvså:* `båvså+N+Pl+Nom`
 * *båvsåjt:* `båvså+N+Pl+Acc`

+ LEXICON LÅHTSASA  Like GAHPER, only in plural.
+Without derivations, these should maybe be added.

 ### Partially assimilated loanwords.
 The first part of the word is "citation borrowed" and keeps its norwegian/swedish orthography, only the last two syllables are adapted to sami.